Intervox/clj-progress/README.md

  * `:percent` completion percentage

 By default it set to `:header [:bar] :percent :done/:total`.

+`with-progress-bar` macro allows you set progress bar format string only for some part of your code, without changing global settings.

 `config-progress-bar!` allows you to customize the progress bar itself: